uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 No, of course not, there are physiological differences between people of different ethnicities, and it would be inaccurate to generalise them into one group.
 This is why it is so important to make sure that you are capturing data that accurately portrays the group of people that you want to investigate.

-It’s also important to think about how data sets captured in the past, or by other people, may have been conditioned by the biases of those people.

 {interactive slug="data-bias" type="whole-page" text="true"}

 Data Bias Interactive

 {interactive end}

+It’s also important to think about how data sets captured in the past, or by other people, may have been conditioned by the biases of those people.
+The analysis of biased healthcare data has frequently disadvantaged groups of people in the past who were under-represented in data samples.

 ## Store

 So now that all of this data has been collected, it needs to be stored, which is a challenge in itself.
 The first issue is simply the amount of data.
-As we mentioned earlier, Big Data often begins at Terabytes, but more often than not, this expands to Petabytes or even Exabytes.
+As we mentioned earlier, Big Data often begins at terabytes, but more often than not, this expands to petabytes or even exabytes.
 This is where data centres come in.

 Data centres are warehouses (often enormous ones) containing many computers that are connected in a network.
 They are used to store and process large quantities of data.
 Data centres have become a popular way for organisations to solve the issue of not having enough computing power for the amount of data they collect.
 Companies such as Google, Amazon, Microsoft, and even Catalyst here in New Zealand offer services where other organisations can rent space in their data centres instead of having to build their own (an expensive endeavour).